Peripheral artery disease - legs

 - If you are overweight, reduce your weight.

 - If your cholesterol is high, eat a low-cholesterol and low-fat diet.

 - Monitor your blood sugar level if you have diabetes, and keep it under control.

 Medicines may be needed to control the disorder, including:

 - Aspirin or a medicine called clopidogrel (Plavix), which keeps your blood from forming clots in your arteries.
-Do NOT stop taking these medications without first talking with your doctor.
+DO NOT stop taking these medicines without first talking with your provider.

 - Cilostazol, a drug that works to enlarge (dilate) the affected artery or arteries for moderate-to-severe cases that are not candidates for surgery.